gwu-libraries/sfm-ui/docs/collections.rst

 in SFM UI the first time the harvester runs.

-The number of user timeline seeds is not limited in collections, but harvests may longer if the collection exceeds Twitter's rate limits.
+The number of user timeline seeds is not limited in collections, but harvests may take longer if the collection exceeds Twitter's rate limits.

-Incorrect or private user timeline seeds are handled by SFM by notifying you when these are found; all other valid seeds will be collected.
+SFM will notify you when incorrect or private user timeline seeds are requested;
+all other valid seeds will be collected.

 The incremental option will collect tweets that haven't been harvested before, preventing duplicate tweets.
-When the incremental option is not selected, the 3,200 most recent tweets will be collected; there will (most likely) be duplicates, but you will may be able to track changes in time about a user's timeline, such as retweet and like counts, deletion of tweets, and follower counts.
+When the incremental option is not selected, the 3,200 most recent tweets will be collected.
+If a non-incremental harvest is performed multiple times, there will most likely be duplicates.
+However, you will may be able to track changes across time about a user's timeline, such as retweet and like counts, deletion of tweets, and follower counts.